What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 When is the application deadline?

 Applications are processed on a rolling admission basis.
 Each application is evaluated as it is received.
 The SCGH maintains priority application deadlines, but will accept applications after these dates.
-The priority application deadline is February 1st.
+The priority application deadline for fall semester is February 1st and spring semester is November 1st.
 Students who submit their applications by this deadline will receive priority consideration for financial aid.
-Final deadlines for admission to the Spring 2014 semester are December 1st (PhD) and December 15th (MPH).
+Final deadlines for admission are January 1st (spring) and August 15st (fall).

 How do I apply?
 How much is the application fee?